-The Pfau Foundation’s primary focus is on the education, health, cultural experience and social welfare of disabled children, adolescents, young adults (to age 30) and their families.
-A secondary focus is on disadvantaged children, adolescents, young adults (to age 30), and their families.
+The Pfau Foundation’s primary focus is on the education, health, cultural experience and social welfare of children, adolescents, young adults (to age 30) with physical, mental, or developmental disabilities and their families.
+A secondary focus is on children, adolescents, young adults (to age 30) who face significant economic barriers to success and their families.
 There is a particular interest in programs that help clients realize their full potential.
 The Foundation also advocates and supports large regional arts and cultural organizations.
 Small and mid-size organizations that use the arts as a vehicle for achieving impact with successful shared outcomes will be considered.
 (These outcomes must be aligned with the first two priorities of the Foundation.)
 The fourth area of interest is recreation areas.

 Policies & Restrictions

-- Grants to nonprofits or foundations that provide services in multiple schools (or within a system of schools) serving a significant population of disadvantaged students
+- Grants to nonprofits or foundations that provide services in multiple schools (or within a system of schools) serving a significant population of students facing economic barriers to success.

-- Individual schools with specified mission to serve disabled students.
+- Individual schools with specified mission to serve students with disabilities.

 - The Foundation usually prefers to participate along with other donors in the support of a specific project.

 - In most cases, an organization must wait 24 months after final payment of a grant or decline of a request before it is eligible to reapply.